 Consider the example of a coin.
 The value of the coin is not derived from its metal but rather from the meaning prescribed to its printed symbol within a particular political geography.

 With the rise of consumption-oriented lifestyles also came rapid advancements in technology and media, barraging us with signs substituting for lived experience.
 Once our signs traced back to natural forms, as with Apache place-names.
 But over time, commercial advertising implanted and manipulated signs in the collective psyche, constructing our realities on our behalf.
-These symbols reached us through brand icons, multimedia commercials, and cinematic product placements.
+These symbols reached us through brand logos, multimedia commercials, and cinematic product placements.

 Realizing that advertising could persuade rather than simply inform, executives like Albert Lasker popularized such far-ranging products as Kleenex and orange juice—and convinced women to smoke cigarettes.
 Graphic designers like Saul Bass, who designed the Kleenex logo, discovered how to create minimalist symbols for these products, reinforcing their desired public image.